 Jackalope Ridge is conveniently located approximately 1 hour north of Los Angeles, and is located just off of the 5 and 138 freeways.
 This 22 acre property bordering the Los Angeles National Forest is perfect for a weekend getaway to explore and unwind in the wilderness.
 You should not see another person while you are there.
 Once you arrive at the property, you will notice that it is perched high a top of the highest point in the area.
 It has spectacular 360 degree views.
 In the distance you can see miles and miles of the Angeles National Forest, mountain top ridges, chaparral, manzanita and even juniper.
 The camper that is located on the property is yours to use, but some prefer to just pitch a tent.
 The property elevation of 4100 feet makes for more desirable weather, and surprisingly great cell phone reception.
 But please prepared for wind and seasonal heat/cold.

 To get to this property you will need a vehicle with four wheel drive, or adventurous hip-campers can hike to the property (approx 2.5 miles).
 There is 3.4 miles of dirt road with multiple dry creek crossings to get the site via 4x4 (top of the mountain - second ridge).
 It can take up to 20-30 minutes to drive to property once you exit the freeway.
 So bring your patience, and enjoy the solitude and surroundings.
 Due to the location of the property and multiple fire roads up there, we do not recommend making the drive at night unless you have already been to the property.
-It is very easy to get lost at night so please ensure you will arrive well before sunset.
+It is very easy to get lost at night, so please ensure you will arrive well before sunset.
 We also do not recommend driving/hiking to the property after heavy rains as you will be driving up and over small (usually dry) riverbeds.
 We have had campers make it in low clearance vehicles, however, others have struggled with traction in the sand due to having to drive through washes.
 Please be advised that road conditions can change with weather and usage.